 In this sense, and in the underlying characterisation and relationships between Wimsey, his butler Bunter and Parker the detective it was an unqualified success and very enjoyable.

 Wimsey has his sidekicks, they disparage the more plodding nature of the assigned detective Suggs and Suggs' early arrest of precisely the wrong person, and at the same time Wimsey and co inch ever closer to the truth.
 The concluding plot twist was credible without being too easy to guess.

 Whose Body? differs slightly from the work of other murder mystery writers in that Wimsey frequently refers to himself as being like (or occasionally unlike) Sherlock Holmes.
 Quite often Dorothy L Sayers mentions how this story is different from detective fiction, which of course only serves to remind the reader that this tale is placed comfortably within that genre.

 It is passed off as a joke by the author and by Wimsey, whom the reader is encouraged not to take too seriously, and it never interferes with the complexity of the plot or the satisfying nature of the conclusion.

 Overall, I loved it.

 Thank you for joining me for this Mysteries on Monday review of Whose Body? by Dorothy L Sayers from John C Adams.
-My next post is on Friday.
-See you then.
-In the meantime, please share your thoughts on murder mysteries you'd recommend in the comments section below.
+Please share your thoughts on murder mysteries you'd recommend in the comments section below.